Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Problem Setup

-\\ As described in the subsequent sections, the distributed control design part of our method follows a model-based framework previously studied in \cite{borrelli2008distributed, wang2017distributed}.
-Here, we provide a model-free distributed policy iteration algorithm provided which is not only computationally efficient, but also, more practical when model-based control in high dimensions is not feasible.
+The distributed control underpinning of the method proposed in this work follows its model-based analogues studied in~\cite{borrelli2008distributed, wang2017distributed}.
+In this work, our aim is to extend these approaches and propose a model-free structured policy iteration algorithm, which is not only computationally efficient, but also practical for operational large-scaled networked systems. }